-Your group will meet a central location, get acquainted, and finish preparing for your outdoor skills class.
-Your leader will host a quick gear check and area orientation before your group heads to your first night campsite.
-Your tent will be ready and waiting for you at a wilderness campsite a short walk from our meeting location.
+Your group will meet and finish preparing for your outdoor skills weekend.
+Your leader will host a gear check and area orientation before heading to your first night campsite.
+Your tent will be ready and waiting for you a short walk from our meeting location.
 Once at camp, your group will review wilderness safety considerations, layer management, self-care considerations, risk assessment, campsite selection and setup basics, and wildlife safety.
 You will also cover emergency preparedness, the Ten Essentials, and wilderness hygiene considerations.

-Your first evening will end with a group gathering, campfire, and s’mores. (burn ban conditions permitting) You are expected to provide your own dinner this first night.
-Your leader will review the essential skills for staying warm and comfortable in your tent overnight.
+Your first evening will end with a group campfire and s’mores. (burn ban conditions permitting) Your leader will review the essential skills for staying warm and comfortable in your tent overnight.
 Trust us - it's possible!
-A clear night will also allow for stargazing before tucking in to your warm sleeping bag.
+A clear night will also allow for stargazing before tucking into your warm sleeping bag.
 You will be sharing a tent with another amazing woman and, hopefully, a great new friend.
+You are expected to provide your own dinner this first night.

 Day Two - Wilderness Campsite

 Your second day will begin bright and early.
 Your leader will provide and assist in the preparation of a backcountry breakfast and lead your group in breaking down your campsite.
 It’s time to go backpacking!

 Your guide will lead a group session in packing an overnight backpack and assist you in packing your own.
 You will carry your own tent, personal gear, and a share of group food and cooking gear.
 You will then set off on an approximately 2-mile hike to our wilderness campsite.
 Your guide will share additional details about the area, tips for efficient travel, and on-trail self-care information along the way.
 Once at our wilderness camp, you will select a camping location and set up your own tent.
 Don’t worry!
 We’re with you every step of the way.